exasol/public-knowledgebase/Database-Features/virtual-schema-for-sql-server.md

 2. Change the IP address from 192.168.1.158 to your SQL Server computer IP address or DNS name.
 3. Change the credentials for "USER" and "IDENTIFIED BY".
 For example, the "USER" is "sa".
 You probably want to connect with a login appropriate for your use case.
 FYI this connection we are building is by definition, READ-ONLY to SQL Server.
 We can't run any DML like inserts or deletes using the SQL Server Virtual Schema.

 **b.** Review work so far, as a lot has happened.
-The "LS" script is attached to this article.
+The "LS" script is linked to this article.

 **i.**  The BucketFS bucket "jars" contains both virtual schema jar and jdbc.jar.